aidos-lab/pytorch-topological/ROADMAP.md

 ## Layers

-There are quite a few topology-based layers that have been proposed my members of the community.
+There are quite a few topology-based layers that have been proposed by members of the community.
 We should include all of them to make them available with a single, consistent interface.